telerik/blazor-docs/knowledge-base/grid-autofit-columns.md

 * Use the Grid [`Class` parameter]({%slug grid-overview%}#grid-parameters) to identify the Grid that you want to autofit.
 * When the Grid is rendered for the first time, call a JS function in the `OnAfterRenderAsync` method.
 * The JS function `observeTarget` in the second tab in the example below sets up the `MutationObserver`.
 This is a JavaScript tool, which listens for DOM changes.
-* Use the `MutationObserver` to trigger the `AutoFitAllColumns` method when the nodes in the content of Grid have mutated (rendered in this case).
+* Use the `MutationObserver` to trigger the `AutoFitAllColumns` method when the table rows in the Grid have rendered.

 <div class="skip-repl"></div>
 ````C#